 1930’s In 1935, founders Dan Rooney, Leo Sharkey, Richard Ward and Harold Haberle organized luncheon meetings for business and professional men to exchange ideas on Catholic thought.
 The primary objective was to encourage priestly vocations.
 John Bray suggested naming the club after Father Junipero Serra.

 1940’s Prayer for Vocations added to clubs objective of fellowship and Catholic discussion.
 Objective expanded to include religious.
-Organized Serra International at first, constitutional convention in 1938 “University of Christian Principles” urged by Sammuel Cardinal Stritch.
+Organized Serra International at first constitutional convention in 1938 “University of Christian Principles” urged by Samuel Cardinal Stritch.
 In 1947, Serra International established office headquarters in Chicago.

 1950’s Serra International Foundation established.
 Serra extends to Canada, Mexico, Peru, England and Italy.
 Aggregated to the Pontifical Work for Priestly Vocations in 1951.

-1960’s Serra extends to Spain, Venezuela, Brazil, Hon Kong, the Philippines and Australia.
+1960’s Serra extends to Spain, Venezuela, Brazil, Hong Kong, the Philippines and Australia.
 Serra participates in the First International Vocation Congress, Rome 1962.

 1970’s National Councils of Great Britain and Brazil established.
 Serra becomes a member organization of the U.S. National Catholic Vocations Conference.